CZ-NIC/knot-resolver/daemon/README.rst

      (which are used for aggressive non-existence proofs) will be removed only for zones whose **apex** is at or below the specified name.

+.. [#] This is a consequence of DNSSEC negative cache which relies on proofs of non-existence on various owner nodes.
+It is impossible to efficiently flush part of DNS zones signed with NSEC3.

 Timers and events
 ^^^^^^^^^^^^^^^^^